 Like a normal shiboridashi teapot it does not have a strainer, using instead the slits near the spout as a strainer, keeping the brewed tea leaves in the pot and pouring out only the liquid.

 All the details are handmade, a work that is made possible only by Sawa-san's expert craftsmanship.
+The glaze is applied in the kanyu style (crackle) to create a network of fine cracks that will age through staining as you use the pot (the unglazed portions of the pot will also age by staining).
 Enjoy the simple and elegant ware that will offer you a new experience of tea brewing.

 Name: Shigaraki-yaki Shiboridashi Teapot for One

 Size: height - 105 mm (4.13 in), diameter - 125 x 175 mm (4.9 x 6.9 in), Volume - 350 cc (11.8 fl oz).
 Measurements are approximate.